For an in-depth discussion of return-to-running programs after a stress fracture or stress reaction, see this article

 Finally, whether or not custom shoe inserts (“orthotics”) can reduce tibial loading is unclear.
 No studies have identified them as a proven method of preventing or treating tibial injuries, but many podiatrists have great success treating patients with custom orthotics.
 The rationale for their use is that they are able to shift stresses on the tibia to alter the bending of the bone, though there’s disagreement about which way the tibia is bending.
 Kevin Kirby, a prominent podiatrist in California, argues that the main problem is lateral bending (as evidenced by the fact that pain occurs on the medial side of the tibia), which can be addressed by custom orthotics.22 Popp et al.14 and Bennell et al.5 argue that the main problem is forward bending, which could possibly be reduced by increasing calf strength and would likely not be impacted by orthotics.
 Additionally, according to Popp et al., the most common location for tibial stress fractures is on the posterior (back) face of the tibia.
 Until more evidence is available, you can consider orthotics as an option (seeing as many clinicians report success using them), but I can’t endorse them given the lack of scientific evidence.

-First, any runner with a history of stress fracture should supplement his or her diet with 200% of the RDV of calcium and vitamin D. This has been shown to reduce the risk of stress fractures in female Navy recruits by 21%, and one study found runners with stress fractures had inadequate calcium intake.
-Furthermore, there are virtually no drawbacks.
+First, any runner with a history of stress fracture should consider supplementing his or her diet with a supplement that provides 200% of the RDV of calcium and vitamin D. This has been shown to reduce the risk of stress fractures in female Navy recruits by 21%, and one study found runners with stress fractures had inadequate calcium intake.

 Second, all runners should not make drastic changes in training volume over a short period of time.
 In military recruits, the majority of stress fractures occur in the first month of basic training, which coincides with the 30-day “latency period” of bone remodeling.
 According to Belinda Beck at Stanford University, the tibia is weakened during the first month or so after an increase in tibial loading due to the bone resportion which precedes bone.15 While runners traditionally increase their training at a constant rate (say, increasing mileage 10% every week), this model suggests it may be a better idea to either increase training in larger “chunks” every month or so (say, weekly mileage of 40-40-60-60-60-60-80-80....) or to take “down weeks” every three to four weeks (ex. mileage of 55-62-70-55-65...).
 Additionally, runners who are new to the sport will be at an increased risk of tibial injury if they have little experience in high impact sports like soccer or basketball.
 High school coaches in particular should keep this in mind, encouraging new runners to gradually ramp up their training for at least a month before the cross-country or track season begins.